 I really do love cooking, and whilst everyone else is freaking out about cooking the Christmas dinner, I am getting really excited about it!

-Each year, despite there only being three adults and three kids, I go overboard and cook a turkey, a beef dish because I know mum and Adam will really enjoy that (and the boys too now they are older) and I do a veggie option because I REALLY enjoy a good veggie offering at the grand table.
-The beef dish we’ve chosen this year is going to be the Donald Russell Beef Wellington – a firm favourite and oh-so-much less stressful when prepared by Scotland’s premier butcher!
+Each year, despite there only being two adults and three kids, I go overboard and cook a turkey, a beef dish because I know Adam will really enjoy that (and the boys too now they are older) and I do a veggie option because I REALLY enjoy a good veggie offering at the grand table.
 I know, it’s excessive right?
 I don’t care, I’m not sorry and it’s never wasted because mama like to eatttttt at Christmas, okayyyy?
 We genuinely dine out for days on our Christmas lunch, so whatever I cook I want to make sure that it is tasty enough that we all want more.

 This year I wanted all out decadence for my turkey crown (I do a crown because we really only eat the breast of the turkey and I didn’t want to waste it!) so I came up with a recipe for a VERY tasty Cranberry and Gin glaze.
 It’s not too strong but just adds a delicious subtle hint and it gives the turkey the most beautiful shining glaze that adds to the wow factor.